 Hello from drizzly Oxford!

-I have three new things to share — a piece I wrote last week for the Washington Post, another for New Socialist, and a new episode of Democracy Disrupted with Brianna Wu.
+I have just two new things to share — a piece I wrote last week for the Washington Post, and another for New Socialist.
 I also chose four must-read stories about tech, journalism and politics from around the media cyclone.

 I'm still thinking through how I want to use this newsletter and the podcast, it's a bit of juggling while also doing the school thing (blarg) and the other projects I suck myself into, and maintaining the glimmer of a life beyond the computer!
 So hopefully you're comfortable with me mix-and-matching and tinkering :)

 📻 We need a PBS for the Internet age // The Washington Post

 This piece went up last week, and is an issue that’s at the core of both my current graduate research and what I plan to work on afterward.
 I’d love thoughts and feedback, critiques too!
 It’s a somewhat wide open space, policy wise.
 As I argue in the piece — a healthy public sphere needs a healthy public media.
 We’ve built the equivalent for television and radio.
 Now it’s time to do it for the Internet.

 I also want to underline a point I raise in the article but wasn’t the core focus: Facebook and Google’s recent announcements to invest a combined $600 million in local news (via grant programs in which they make all the decisions) also means that American journalism will now be subsidized by big tech at a level on par with public funding (the Corporation for Public Broadcasting’s budget is only about $445 million, and total state funding is about $235 million… NEA and NEH grants to public media are essentially pennies).
 Not ideal!
 However, to drive this home even further, this is a part of the piece that got cut to squeeze down the word count: